-The shares are also an indication of who has the rights to make decisions over the company.
-Typically this offers opportunities through the use of share capital arrangements to determine different rights in terms of dividends or voting rights.
-Protecting these rights is therefore often central to the operation of the organisation.
+The amount of shares held also stipulate who has the rights to make decisions over the company and the amount of dividends that can be drawn.
 Share capital is also used as a way of protecting creditors as the level of shareholding indicates the amount of money in the company to pay off debts.

 The share capital of a company is the property of the company and not the shareholders.
-When shareholders pay for shares at whatever value, the amount is then paid into the company and therefore it is the company’s responsibility to maintain this capital.
-The principle of maintaining share capital is therefore essential to the protection of creditors as if the share capital could be reduced at any point it would be detrimental to those forwarding credit to the organisation.
+When shareholders pay for shares the amount is then paid into the company and it is the company’s responsibility to maintain this capital.